stfc/alc_trajectory/README.md

 ## About the code
-**ALC_TRAJECTORY** is an open-source software that allows computing:
+**ALC_TRAJECTORY** offers an open-source tool to extract orientational anisotropies and transfer correlations from Molecular Dynamics (MD) simulations of reactive systems.
+By "reactive" we refer to systems in gas and condensed phase where the constituent atomic species change their chemistry composition along the trajectory, forming and breaking bonds, as it occurs in anion [[1]](https://pubs.acs.org/doi/10.1021/acs.jpcc.8b10298) and proton exchange membranes [[2]](https://pubs.acs.org/doi/10.1021/acs.jpclett.1c04071?ref=PDF), for example.
+The implemented capabilities allow computing:

+* the location of the changing chemical species along the trajectory,
+* residence times,
+* Transfer Correlation Functions (TCFs),
+* Special Pair Correlation Functions (SPCFs),
 * Orientational Correlation Functions (OCFs),
 * Radial Distribution Functions (RDFs), and
 * Mean Square Displacements (MSDs)

-from Molecular Dynamics (MD) trajectories, both for reactive and non-reactive atomic systems ***all at once***.
-By "reactive" we refer to systems in gas and condensed phase where the constituent atomic species change their chemistry composition along the trajectory, forming and breaking bonds, as it occurs in anion  [[1]](https://pubs.acs.org/doi/10.1021/acs.jpcc.8b10298) and proton exchange membranes [[2]](https://pubs.acs.org/doi/10.1021/acs.jpclett.1c04071?ref=PDF), for example.
-For reactive systems **ALC_TRAJECTORY** also allow computing:

-* the location of the changing chemical species,
-* residence times, and
-* Transfer Correlation Functions (TCFs).

-As for the OCF, RDF and MSD, these last capabilities can be computed  ***all at once***, thus offering a novel tool to analyse reactive systems where the changing chemical species play a decisive rol in the computation of these quantities.
-Moreover, the simple and flexible input structure is convenient to indentify chemical species in different type of systems and environments.
+***all at once***, thus offering a novel platform to analyse reactive systems where the changing chemical species play a decisive role.
+During the development of the code, our efforts were focused on designing a simple and flexible input structure to facilitate the definition and tracking of changing chemical species for different systems and chemical environments.
 Although the applicability of ***ALC_TRAJECTORY*** is general, its development and optimization have been focused to analyse systems within the size range of Density Functional Theory (DFT) simulations.
+It is also important to remark that **ALC_TRAJECTORY** also allows the computation of OCFs, RDFs and MSDs of non-reactive systems.

 The development of this code started in February 2023 at the Ada Lovelace Centre (ALC) of the Science and Technology Facilities Council (STFC). **ALC_TRAJECTORY** is a serial code written in modern Fortran according to the 2008 standards.
 Its structure for development (and maintenance) follows the Continuous Integration (CI) practice and it is integrated within the GitLab DevOps of the STFC.
 In the root folder, the user will find several Markdown files, which are intended to provide help with the compilation and execution as well as guidance with the multiple available functionalities.